 Although some kids have been in classrooms for awhile, mine are just getting back.
 Which is a gigantic breath of fresh air.
 Just like it’s nice to get away from home, it’s nice for the daily separation of kids and parents to resume.
+It frees our minds to concentrate on other things.
+So when we come back together, our love and attention is free flowing.

 Recently my family ordered in sushi for dinner, (Narumi).
 It was on point as usual, but it also led me to a fun and unexpected inspiration.
 For my dinner party the next evening, I landed on a sushi-esque preparation for salad.